akshita119/Browser-extension/README.md

 Browser-extension
-This is my browser extension : It helps to focus by keeping track of my to-do list and main focus of the day
+This is a browser extension : It helps you to focus by keeping track of your to-do list and main focus of the day.